placrosse/kodo/docs/source/including_kodo_in_your_application.rst

    https://github.com/steinwurf/boost

-#. **Fifi**: this library contains
+#. **Fifi**: this library contains finite field arithmetics used in ECC
-   finite field arithmetics used in ECC (Error Correcting Code) algorithms.
+   (Error Correcting Code) algorithms.

    https://github.com/steinwurf/fifi

-#. **Platform**: this library contains functionality to detect the build
+#. **Platform**: this library contains functionality to detect the compiler and
-   platform.
+   target platform architecture.

    https://github.com/steinwurf/platform

-#. **Sak**: this library contains a few
+#. **Sak**: this library contains a few utility functions used in Kodo such as
-   utility functions used in Kodo such as endian conversion.
+   endian conversion.

    https://github.com/steinwurf/sak